 Tracy-Ann you will undoubtedly have seen before, she’s a regular on our TVs in show like Doctor Who, Noises Off, Eastenders, and my particular favourite, Friday Night Dinner.
 She’s a brilliant Auntie Val in the very funny Channel 4 comedy, a part so far removed from Shylock that you truly see the versatility and depth of this superb performer.

-The production comes to us following a sell-out run at the RSC, and it’s easy to see why.
+The production comes to us following many sell-out runs, and it’s easy to see why.
 Shakespeare’s classic is transported to 1930s Britain with a new setting, which certainly make you think.
 This is a timely reimagining of the Bard’s 500 year-old, sometimes controversial classic.
 Be in doubt however, as radical as this production is, it is still very much Shakespeare.

 It’s easy to shine the light on Tracy-Ann, who gives a powerful performance as Shylock, a part she clearly loves with a passion.
 In fact this reimagining is very much her idea and she is credited as co-creator.
 Apparently, she based her pawn shop-owning Shylock on the story of her great-grandmother.

-So, with no real spoilers, here’s what last night’s audience at the New Theatre thought of the production…….
+So, with no real spoilers, here’s what the audience in November 2023 thought of the production.
+What was relevant then is even more so now….

-There are many who believe this is one of Shakespeare’s plays which should be left on the shelves, and not even talked about or taught in class, but last night showed that shouldn’t be the case.
+There are many who believe this is one of Shakespeare’s plays which should be left on the shelves, and not even talked about or taught in class, but this production proves that shouldn’t be the case.
 It’s definitely not an easy watch at times.
-The subject matter is unsettling and complex, but in this production we are challenged as an audience to think and participate, as much as we are entertained.
+The subject matter is unsettling and complex, but here we are challenged as an audience to think and participate, as much as we are entertained.

 Shylock is a resilient single mother and hard-working businesswoman desperate to protect her daughter’s future.
-When the charismatic merchant Antonio (RAYMOND COULTHARD) comes to her for a loan, a high-stakes deal is struck.
+When the charismatic merchant Antonio (JOSEPH MILLSON) comes to her for a loan, a high-stakes deal is struck.

 Everything about this production feels fresh, new and once again, radical.
 I also feel, this could become the gold standard for all future productions of Merchant.
 Tracy-Ann delivers an outstanding, passionate performance in a play which has pitch perfect direction from co-creator BRIGID LARMOUR.